Clunking, Knocking and More Loud Noises From Your Furnace

 Furnaces are big metal contraptions with internal moving parts, so it’s not surprising to hear a few noises now and then when the heater turns on or off.
 Your heater may be trying to get your attention with unfamiliar noises.
 For example, a furnace making a loud clunking noise can mean a fan blade is out of alignment, or a cracked fan belt is causing this noise to occur.

 Forced air furnaces are highly efficient heating systems that can quickly and evenly warm-up a house, but they also double as a central air conditioner in the summer.
 Due to the dual jobs they perform though, the many composite parts that make up these systems can cause noises throughout the house as heat travels up through the registers.

-Typically, the majority of noises a furnace makes aren’t cause for alarm, but just to make sure, here are some of the sounds you may hear from your furnace and why:
+The majority of noises a heater makes aren’t cause for alarm, but just to make sure, here are some of the sounds you may hear from your heater and why:

-- If a clanging or knocking noise occurs only when your furnace first starts or right after it stops blowing hot air, the sound probably is caused by expansion and contraction.
-The metal housing, vents, pipes and other parts make clanging and banging noises as they heat up and cool down.
+If a clanging noise occurs only when your furnace first starts or right after it stops blowing hot air, the sound probably is caused by expansion and contraction.
+The metal housing, vents, pipes, and other parts make clanging and banging noises as they heat up and cool down.
 This is normal and shouldn’t indicate a problem.

 The second cause of a loud boom or bang could be the metal ductwork that’s expanding and contracting when the heating system’s blower starts.
 Try changing the air filter and make sure your home’s supply vents are open.
 If that does not solve the problem, you’ll need to contact a professional to find a solution.

 Once your house is warm, the furnace blower begins to naturally run on a slower speed.
 But if your blower motor slows down unusually and makes a humming sound when it has slowed down, it might be due to a fault in the capacitor and the motor and may have to be replaced.
-This problem is typically caused by dust and dirt in your filter.
-An unclean and blocked filter makes the motor work harder to push out air.
-Make sure you check and clean the filter regularly to avoid this kind of problem from recurring.
+This problem is typically caused by dust and dirt in your filter which can block filters and make the motor work harder to push out air.